VeraLiconaResearchGroup/MHSGenerationAlgorithms/containers/README.md

 Introduced as solution to exercise 237 of §7.1.4 of Volume 4a of *The Art of Computer Programming* (1st ed.) by Donald E. Knuth.

 An implementation in C by the author of [Hypergraph transversal computation with binary decision diagrams](//doi.org/10.1007/978-3-642-38527-8_10) is available from his [website](//www.sd.is.uec.ac.jp/toda/htcbdd.html) and is provided in the [`compsysmed/htcbdd`](//hub.docker.com/r/compsysmed/htcbdd) container under the terms of the GPLv3 license.
-You can run this container online on the [Algorun server](http://htcbdd.algorun.org).
+This container is not hosted on the AlgoRun server due to resource constraints.

 ### HTC-BDD
 An improved version of `KNUTH` which uses both BDDs and ZDDs.
 Introduced in [Hypergraph transversal computation with binary decision diagrams](//doi.org/10.1007/978-3-642-38527-8_10) by Takahesi Toda.

 An implementation in C by Toda is available from his [website](//www.sd.is.uec.ac.jp/toda/htcbdd.html) and is provided in the [`compsysmed/htcbdd`](//hub.docker.com/r/compsysmed/htcbdd) container under the terms of the GPLv3 license.
-You can run this container online on the [Algorun server](http://htcbdd.algorun.org).
+This container is not hosted on the AlgoRun server due to resource constraints.

 ### MHS²
 *(Supports cutoff)*